-- Student Right to Know
+What is Student Right to Know?

 The Student Right to Know and Campus Security Act of 1990 is a public law that requires all post-secondary institutions that participate in student financial assistance programs authorized under Title IV of the Higher Education Act of 1965, as amended (federal student financial aid), to disclose certain information to enrolling or prospective students.
 This information is provided for the purpose of assisting consumers in making comparisons among institutions, and informed decisions about which college is the best option for his or her particular needs and goals.

 In addition to understanding the methodology of how the data are calculated, it is important to also understand the limits of what can be concluded from the data.
-Keep in mind when making comparisons with other colleges that the size of the cohort is always small in comparison to the total enrollment of the college.
-This is because many students come here for reasons other than completing a credential, and many cannot attend full-time.
-Students who attend Clover Park Technical College come here for a wide range of reasons, including to upgrade job skills, gain new skills, improve basic reading, writing, and mathematics ability, complete continuing education hours to maintain licenses, or explore new career interests, among many other goals and pursuits.
-The cohort data does not tell the whole story of student success at this institution.
+Keep in mind when making comparisons with other colleges that the size of the cohort will always be small in comparison to the total enrollment of the college.
+In the case of Clover Park, this is because many students come here for reasons other than completing a credential, and many cannot attend full-time.
+Reasons that students have for attending Clover Park include to upgrade job skills, gain new skills, improve basic reading, writing, and mathematics ability, to complete continuing education hours to maintain licenses, or to explore new career interests, in addition to completing a career-focused degree or certificate program.
+The take-home message here is that the cohort data does not tell the whole story of student success at this institution.